turanszkij/WickedEngine/README.md

 	- see if there is a wiBackLog.txt in your user temp folder (for example: C:\Users\username\AppData\Local\Temp), and request help on Discord or Github issue
 	- build the engine in Debug mode and try to run it, see where it crashes, provide call stack on Discord or Github issue
 	- run the engine with the `debugdevice` command argument and post the text from your console output window when the crash happens
+		- for very advanced users, using `gpuvalidation` with `debugdevice` will print additional graphics debug information